Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Uncertainty estimation: tolerances

 \subsubsection{Reclustering algorithm}

-Reclustering is based on the representation of the best-fit $\chi^2$ in Eq.~(\ref{minchi2}) by the quadrature sums $D^2$ and $R^2$ of data residuals $r_{0,k}^{(E)}$ and nuisance parameters $\lambda^{(E)}_{0,\alpha}$.
 If we neglect correlations via the PDF parameters, as was done to justify the DT to start with, then $[r_{0,k}^{(E)}]^2$ and $[\lambda^{(E)}_{0,\alpha}]^2$ from all data sets can be separately and independently collected (``shuffled'') into alternative clusters of data points, and then the DT can be formed from such clusters.

-To examine how the DT bands change when we partition the published data sets instead of combining them, we implement the following exercise.
-We work with the CT25prel baseline, create a grid of $N_{\alpha_s}=21$ values of $\alpha_s(M_Z)$ between 0.113 and 0.129, and select a reference $\alpha_s(M_Z)_\textrm{ref}$, which in this case we set equal to the best-fit $\alpha_s(M_Z)=0.1179$.
-For each $\alpha_s$, we can organize all $\chi_R^2$ components in Eq.~(\ref{minchi2}) into two vectors $\vec{v}_r$ and $\vec{v}_{\lambda}$ as

-Focusing first on reclustering of $D^2$ into $N_{cl}$ clusters with equal numbers of data points (modulo $N_{cl}$), we randomly assign the $\vec{v} _r$ components into these clusters using a random generator engine (e.g., Mersenne-Twister~\cite{Matsumoto1998MT}).
-We keep the same assignment of the residuals into clusters for all $\alpha_s(M_Z)$ values on the grid.